Buy USDINR; Target Of: 74.40 - 74.50: ICICI Direct

 Currency futures on NSE

-US$INR continued to trade above 74 levels supported by a strong dollar & crude oil prices.
-Ahead of the expiry, we saw good writing happening in ATM strike Put, which should push the US$INR pair towards 74.6 levels • The dollar-rupee June contract on the NSE was at Rs 74.37 in the last session.
-The open interest rose 1.2% for the June series.
+US$INR continued to trade above 74 levels supported by a strong dollar and crude oil prices.
+We continue to feel that due to a rise in Dollar index, the US$INR pair should move towards 74.6 levels in coming days • The dollar-rupee June contract on the NSE was at Rs 74.31 in the last session.
+The open interest fell 7.1% for the June series.

 Intra-day strategy